-I suggest you to get flashlights with LED CREE bulb.
-It’s the latest flashlight technology that does not heat up the flashlight as much and energy-efficient.
+I suggest you get flashlights with LED CREE bulbs.
+It’s the latest flashlight technology that does not heat up the flashlight as much and is energy-efficient.
 The suggested flashlights above are all LED CREE.

 What batteries are needed?

-Smaller flashlights usually need smaller AAA size batteries, but bigger flashlights that need more power or if you are looking for flashlights that can use rechargeable batteries then AA batteries are used.
-Make sure to look at the flashlight details to see what kind of batteries are use nonetheless.
+Smaller flashlights usually need smaller AAA-size batteries, but bigger flashlights need more power if you are looking for flashlights that can use rechargeable batteries then AA batteries are used.
+Make sure to look at the flashlight details to see what kind of batteries are used nonetheless.